-I punched it a bit harder, passing the jerk on the left shoulder.
-Gravel crackled underneath the car.
-The jerk blared his horn at me–at me!
-I blew by him fast enough he probably wouldn’t have even seen my birdie if it were a foot long.
+I punched it harder, passing the guy on the left shoulder.
+Gravel crackled underneath the car, and the car shuddered.
+Jerk blared his horn at me.

 They still following us?
 I asked Eddy inside my head.

-Check your mirrors again, Eddy said in a British accent, voice tight.
+Check your mirrors again, Eddy said in his British accent, voice tight.

 I did.
 Headlights blazed like overgrown stars–but I couldn’t really pick out much more than that.